cran/optimLanduse/README.md

 the guaranteed performances*
 ![(1-\beta)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281-%5Cbeta%29 "(1-\beta)")*,
-and thus the robust feasible solution of the program (Equation 1 in Husmann et al, n.d.).*
+and thus the robust feasible solution of the program (Equation 1 in Husmann et al, 2022).*

 Fig. 3 can be used to further explore the effects of the indicators on the modeled land-cover decisions.
 Looking at the performances of this multifunctional farm reveals which indicator equals
 ![\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cbeta "\beta")
-and therefore defines the result (Equation 1 in Husmann et al., n.d.).
+and therefore defines the result (Equation 1 in Husmann et al., 2022).

 Here, the worst performing scenarios of indicators 1 (financial stability), 3 (investment costs) and 8 (meeting household needs) have